-The PDD of 5 February 2007 was made publicly available on DNV's climate change website (www.dnv.com/certification/climatechange).
-Parties, stakeholders and NGOs were through the CDM website invited to provide comments during a 30 days period from 10 February 2007 to 11 March 2007.
-No comments have been received.
+Prior to this, the PDD of 05 February 2007 was made publicly available on DNV's climate change website and Parties, stakeholders and NGOs were through the CDM website invited to provide comments during a 30 days period from 10 Feb 2007 to 11 Mar 2007.
+No comments were received.